 Course Topics: This course is designed specifically for students who intend to teach in elementary school.
-Its purpose is to provide the mathematical background necessary for teaching with confidence and imagination the basic concepts of mathematics as well as techniques of problem-solving.
+Its purpose is to provide the mathematical background necessary for teaching, with confidence and imagination, the basic concepts of mathematics as well as techniques of problem-solving.
 Throughout, the emphasis will be on basic ideas, problem-solving, and the larger historical and cultural contexts of mathematics.
+Additionally, students will develop an empathy for learning basic mathematics.